 The Scottish Crannog Centre Trust (formally known as the Scottish Trust for Underwater Archaeology or STUA) was formed to promote the research, recording and preservation of Scotland's underwater heritage.
-It is a registered charity, number SC018418, and aims to continue its research into the rich and exciting history which still awaits discovery in Scotland's lochs.
+It is a registered charity, number SC018418, and aims to continue its research into the rich and exciting history which was discovered in Scotland's lochs.

 The Scottish Crannog Centre Trust owns and operates the Scottish Crannog Centre.
 Archaeologists from the Trust have been diving to explore the crannogs of Loch Tay since 1980.
-The Crannog Centre's recreated loch-dwelling was built as an experiment, based on excavation results from the 2,500 year-old Oakbank Crannog located off the village of Fearnan on the north shore of Loch Tay.
+The Crannog Centre's first recreated loch-dwelling (which unfortunately is no longer standing) was built as an experiment, based on excavation results from the 2,500 year-old Oakbank Crannog located off the village of Fearnan on the north shore of Loch Tay.
 The Centre brings the archaeological evidence to life.
-The Trust aims to ensure that explorations such as those carried out at Oakbank Crannog continue and the secrets of life in the Early Iron Age are unveiled.
+The Trust aims to continue telling the story of the crannog dwellers of the Iron Age, and soon a new reconstruction will be built to carry on this legacy.

 If you would like to contact us, please email email@example.com or write to us at The Scottish Crannog Centre, Kenmore, Perthshire PH15 2HY.